alan-turing-institute/scivision/docs/data_repository_template.md

 ## 🧱 Data repo structure

-We recommend to set up a data repo for scivision with the following structure, with the default name for the config file that the scivision API will recognise being `.scivision/data.yml`:
+We recommend to set up a data repo for Scivision with the following structure, with the default name for the config file that the Scivision API will recognise being `.scivision/data.yml`:

 ```
 exampleuser/data_repo